Protective leg boots on a horse for jumping.

 One of the biggest myths is that boots provide significant tendon "support."
 While they offer excellent protection from impact, they don't function like a brace.
 The idea of support often comes from our human perspective, not equine physiology.
 Another major concern is heat.
 Wrapping a horse’s legs, especially with materials that don’t breathe, can trap heat, which isn't great for their tendons.
 This is why choosing high-quality, ventilated boots from a collection of best-selling products and removing them promptly after your ride is so important for long-term soundness.

-How to Fit and Apply Jumping Boots Correctly
+The Perfect Fit: How to Apply Jumping Boots

 You can have the best jumping boots in the world, but if they don’t fit correctly, they can do more harm than good.
 A poorly fitted boot can slip, rub, or create dangerous pressure points on your horse’s delicate tendons.
 Taking a few extra minutes to get the fit right is one of the most important things you can do to keep your horse safe and comfortable.
 It’s all about finding that perfect balance: secure enough to stay put and offer protection, but not so tight that it restricts movement or circulation.